NWKA Children’s Club Kumite Competition 2015

 A handful of students took part in the BKA open and brought back some silverware.

-Sean johnson and Harry Tooley both took bronze in their kata 6-9 3rd kyu and above.
+Sean johnson and Harry Tooley both took bronze in their kata 6-9yrs 3rd kyu and above.
 This was also Harry’s first ever medal.

 Rhys Daly went out first round of his kata but impressed in his kumite category.
 He was one win any from getting himself a bronze medal with a placing of joint 5th.

-George Malone put on a good effort in his kata and got to the second round.
+George Malone put in a good effort in his kata and got to the second round.
 He was probably the youngest in his category as well.

 It was also Harley Ray Hall’s first competition who put on an excellent performance.
 His kata was technically better than his opponents, but made a stumble which cost him the first round.